HUD video shows a near miss between F-16s and a B-737.

 I don’t know how this (leaked?) video was obtained.
-I’m not even sure it will remain online for a long time.
-The Belgian user who uploaded should be careful since I’m pretty sure the footage was not meant to be publicly disclosed, but maybe he got all the permissions required.
-Anyway at the following address:
+I’m not even sure it will remain online for a long time since it was probably not meant to be publicly disclosed (although I can’t completely rule out the possibility that the Belgian user who uploaded it to Youtube got all the required permissions).

 That being said, below you can see an impressive near miss recorded by an Italian F-16.
 Radio comms can be heard as well.

 Aircraft involved are two ItAF F-16s of the 37° Stormo, based in Trapani (radio callsign “Brandy”).
 Date of the event is Dec.
 13, 2006.
 The two military jets are apparently returning to their homebase after some kind of exercise; they are in contact with “Cyrano” (a French E-3 AWACS) that clears them to climb to FL360 for RTB (Return To Base).

 Then, the two fighters are handed over to Rome Military radar (the Military ATC agency for Operative Air Traffic) that tries to identify the mission but can’t establish the radar contact with the F-16s.

 The two aircraft continue climbing to the previously cleared level and level off at FL360 when the wingman spots something that is coming from the opposite direction, same level, between the two F-16s (that are most probably flying a loose formation).

 At the 03:30 mark you can see the contrails of the commercial jet appearing on the left side.
 The wingman asks (in Italian) “what is this thing passing in the middle between us?”.
 The leader of Brandy 41 sees the incoming airliner at the very last moment and performs an evasion maneuver pulling about 4gs.